THE LACEWEB - FUTURE POSSIBILITIES

 This 'action' frame applies at the micro-level as well.
 For example, during the Bondi Junction Dispersed Therapeutic Community 'sharing' days, anyone enabling a group session had 90 seconds to have people 'doing', and learning by doing.
 'Show ponies' who wanted to show off their grand theories got a wind-up at 60 seconds, and told to give up at ninety seconds if they were still talking.
 'Watch how others do it and have another go next time!'

-The Laceweb may be little known in part because people within it have found 'progress' could best be made in remote places with little or no fanfare.
+The Laceweb may be little known in part because Laceweb folk have found 'progress' could best be made in remote places with little or no fanfare.
 While the Laceweb had its origins in part in Keyline (water harvesting), it is understood that virtually no one using Keyline concepts around the World would know of the Laceweb.

 The Laceweb is now moving into its fifth generation people.
 P. A. Yeomans was a catalyst.
 Dr. Neville Yeomans, P. A.'s son, has been at the forefront of the second generation.
 Many others are the third generation.
 And now, two younger cohorts are active.
 Four generations are there to tap into.
 This next phase of the movement may present different and more challenging pressures.

 Indigenous people as 'hindrance to development' and 'embarrassment to governments' are increasingly on the agenda in Australia and around the world.
-Global governance bodies and some governments are starting to legislate that transnationals have to comply abroad with the same environmental stands as their home countries.
+Global governance bodies and some governments are starting to legislate that transnationals have to comply abroad with the same environmental standards as in their home countries.

 Extensive Laceweb links have been happening supporting the evolving Laceweb healing networks on Bougainville.